zstoimchev/zstoimchev/README.md

 hello again

 <p align="center">
-I'm Computer Science student from Macedonia currently based in Koper, Slovenia.
-I'm doing my bachelors at the University of Primorska.
-Prior to that, i finished Gymnasium. </p>
+I'm Computer science student from Macedonia, currently based in Koper, Slovenia.
+I'm doing my bachelors at the University of Primorska, Faculty of Mathematics, Natural Sciences and Information Technologies (<a href="https://www.famnit.upr.si/en">UP FAMNIT</a>).
+Prior to that, i finished high school in Gymnasium <a href="dobridaskalov.edu.mk">Dobri Daskalov</a>, located in my hometown. </p>

 - 🔭 I’m currently working on bachelors in CS at UP FAMNIT
 - 🤔 I’m looking for help with math, expecially Analysis I and Algebra I